Trauma-Informed Spiritual Healing

 Spiritual healing, as I understand it, is not an escape from being human.
 It is a return to what has remained alive beneath adaptation, protection, and survival.

 For some people, this work supports a more grounded relationship with spiritual practice, intuition, sensitivity, or inner authority.
-For others, it supports the integration of experiences that have felt difficult to name — moments of opening, rupture, loss, longing, or transformation.
+For others, it supports the integration of experiences that have felt difficult to name: moments of opening, rupture, loss, longing, or transformation.

 The aim is not to become someone else.
 It is to come into a steadier relationship with what is already true.

-I offer online trauma-informed spiritual healing and somatic trauma healing sessions from Toronto, working with people in Canada and internationally.
+As a Certified Somatic Experiencing Practitioner (SEP) with over 20 years of experience, I offer online trauma-informed spiritual healing and somatic trauma healing sessions from Toronto, working with people in Canada and internationally.

 We begin with a free 20-minute conversation to sense whether the work feels like the right fit.